 In 1983, the CSC student leaders revised the lighting of C-Hill.
 The athletes and C-Club members cleaned and painted the C and Cardinal Key Honor Sorority organized the lighting of C-Hill during the Homecoming activities.
 Flashlights were substituted for the lanterns.
 Since then, the lighting of C-Hill has been a part of the CSC Homecoming events.
 The National Guard furnished light-sticks for the activity in 1988.
 The tradition continues on today.

-Everyone is invited to join us at 6:30 PM at the
+Everyone is invited to join us after the Volleyball Game at the

 Student Center Clock Tower!

 Copyright © Chadron State College.
 All Rights Reserved.